OWASP/CheatSheetSeries/cheatsheets/Ruby_on_Rails_Cheatsheet.md

 response.headers['X-header-name'] = 'value'
 ```

-**Rails 4** provides the `default_headers` functionality that will automatically apply the values supplied.
+Rails provides the `default_headers` functionality that will automatically apply the values supplied.
 This works for most headers in almost all cases.

 ```ruby
 ActionDispatch::Response.default_headers = {